eclipse/eclipsefuro/docs/fbp/content/docs/fbp-bestpractice.md

 ---
 date: 2017-04-17T14:02:04+02:00
-title: Best practice
+title: Best Practice
-weight: 600
+weight: 60
 ---
+# Best Practice
 The best practices are a result from the feedback of our users, thanks to them.

 Feel free to give us your feedback.